joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ## Conduct and Discussion
 People should raise their hands and wait to be called on by the president before speaking.

-Meetings are open to all Crammies, both in-house and out-of-house, although only in-house Crammies may vote.
+Meetings are open to all house members and meal planners<sup>2</sup>, both in-house and out-of-house, although only in-house house members<sup>2</sup> may vote.
 There should be ample publicity (e.g. posting a sign and an agenda a week in advance, making an announcement at dinners) so that all interested can attend.

 In the case where some action relevant to a particular person is considered, such as an election, discussion should be conducted while the person is out of the room.